maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Ungültige -proxy Adresse oder Hostname, endet mit '=': '%s'</translation>

 ERR
-German grammar and compounding are off.
-The adjective only agrees with "Adresse" and not with "Hostname", and "proxy Adresse" should be compounded as "proxy-Adresse".
+Agreement and hyphenation issues in German.
+It should be the compound “-proxy-Adresse,” and the adjective must agree with both options.

 Correct translation:
 Ungültige -proxy-Adresse oder ungültiger Hostname, endet mit '=': '%s'
 ```
 </details>

-Number of issues: 31.
+Number of issues: 27.